qdw497874677/my_yt_dlp_api/README.md

 1. Open the web interface in your browser
 2. Navigate between tabs for different functions
 3. Enter video URLs and select desired formats
+4. For subtitles: choose languages and formats (SRT, VTT, ASS)
-4. Monitor download progress in real-time
+5. Monitor download progress in real-time
-5. Download completed videos directly through the interface
+6. Download completed videos and subtitles directly through the interface

 ## Architecture Overview